GoogleCloudPlatform/click-to-deploy-solutions/gke-autopilot-hpa/README.md

 * [NAT](https://cloud.google.com/nat/docs/overview) : Provides fully managed, software-defined network address translation support for Google Cloud.
 * [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) : GKE Autopilot is a mode of operation in GKE in which Google manages your cluster   configuration, including your nodes, scaling, security, and other preconfigured settings.

+## Costs

+Due to the nature of GKE autopilot it is difficult to provide a price estimate.
+For general information about GKE autopilot pricing please see [Appendix]().

 ## Deploy

 :clock1: Estimated deployment time: 10 min